aza547/wow-recorder/README.md

 #  How to Use
 1. Download and run the most recent installer (e.g WarcraftRecorder.Setup.1.0.2.exe) from the [releases](https://github.com/aza547/wow-recorder/releases) section.
 1. Launch the application and fill out the settings page.
+Restart the application to pick up the new config.
 1. Enable combat logging in-game, I recommend the [SimpleCombatLogger](https://www.curseforge.com/wow/addons/simplecombatlogger) addon to automate this.

 #  Size Monitor